fiftymileradius/dealsup/README.md

 Security Cookies.
 We use Security Cookies for security purposes.
 Advertising Cookies.
 Advertising Cookies are used to serve you with advertisements that may be relevant to you and your interests.
 Use of Data
-Overpass Ltd uses the collected data for various purposes:
+DealsUp uses the collected data for various purposes:

 To provide and maintain our Service
 To notify you about changes to our Service